-The first reason for a gradual implementation of totalizm, is that no-one was born perfect, or can be perfect from very beginning, thus everyone must earn his/her perfection in a laborious manner.
+The first reason for a gradual implementation of totalizm, is that no-one was born perfect, or can be perfect from the very beginning, thus everyone must earn his/her perfection in a laborious manner.
 In turn immediate implementation in 100% everything that totalizm recommends, would turn us into morally perfect people.
-Thus merging together the fact of our in-born imperfection, with the need to be perfect if one becomes 100% totalizt, practically means the slow and gradual process of embracing this philosophy.
+Thus merging together the fact of our in-born imperfection, with the need to be perfect if one becomes 100% totalizt, practically means a slow and gradual process of embracing this philosophy.
 Therefore, before we learn how to lead a fully totaliztic life, there is a lot of mistakes, and lot of unsolved situations awaiting us, when even with the best intensions, we still fail to implement recommendations of this philosophy.
-But we should not worry about this too much, because "loosing one battle does not mean the loss of the whole war".
+But we should not worry about this too much, because "loosing one battle does not mean the loss of the entire war".
 Therefore, if on some occasions something does not go right, we should not give up, and try to learn from our losses, so that we can do better a next time.

 The next reason for the slow process of the implementation of totalizm, is the fact that we all have a free will.
 We are the ones who are going to take the final decision what we should do.
 Therefore, independently what totalizm recommends us to do, our free will allows us to take any decision that we consider to be proper in a given situation, even if it runs exactly opposite to whatever moral laws and totalizm ask us to do.
-Although totalizm teaches us to obey moral laws pedantically, it also says that we have a free will to break these laws, if we are ready to accept the consequences and punishments that one day are going to return to us for this breaking of moral laws.
+Although totalizm teaches us to obey moral laws pedantically, it also says that we have a free will to break these laws, if we are prepared to accept the consequences and punishments that one day are going to return to us for this breaking of moral laws.
+(Actually, it should be clarified here that moral laws will force these consequences upon us even if we are not prepared to accept them, as for sure we are going to be punished by these laws for every single instance of breaking them.)

-Other reason for slow progress in implementation of totalizm is the fact that this is a demanding, specific, unambiguous philosophy, which imposes on the adherers a lot of clear requirements and restrictions, and thus difficult to full implementation in every moment of our lives.
+Other reason for slow progress in implementation of totalizm is the fact that this is a demanding, specific, unambiguous philosophy, which imposes on the adherers a lot of clear requirements and restrictions, and thus is difficult for a full implementation in every moment of our lives.
 It requires to develop by adherers a habit of continuous thinking, analysis, considering, justifying, etc. (e.g. which our decision is going to increase our moral energy the most, which solution of current situation is obeying moral laws, what consequences and return brings a given our action, why we should do this - not something completely different, etc.).
 If one tries to characterize it, totalizm shifts limitations and requirements from thinking into actions and feelings; meaning it recommends that in our thinking we eliminate all our limits, breaks, and requirements, while we consequently impose these onto our actions and onto consequences of release of our feelings.
 This means that totalizm recommends to undertake continuous efforts to do only whatever increases someone's moral energy, and also to systematically eliminate own idleness and eliminate all these activities, which are to decrease someone's moral energy.
 In fact totalizm is much more rigorous and more quality-oriented than for example any of the religions that currently exists.
 It is also no comparison of totalizm to the easiness of parasitic living according to the line of the least intellectual resistance.
 For this reason, not everyone has enough strength and determination to practice totalizm in every moment of his/her life.